chrismilson/jetaawgtn-cloud/README.md

+*I published this under the impression that I would need to handover the website and infrastructure to someone else.
+Ultimately the decision was that JETAA Wellington does not need such a site in favour of social networking.*

 # JETAA Wellington Cloud

 JETAA Wellington used to have a Wordpress site that was hosted by a private hosting company.
 This company charged JETAA Wellington approximately $200 per year for hosting which included some user and email functionality, however this was not required by JETAA Wellington.